-There are changes you must tell us about which may affect your discount or exemption, please see Moving and Tell us about a change for further details.
-Failure to do so may lead to a fine.
+There are changes you must tell us about which may affect your discount or exemption, failure to do so may lead to a fine, for further details please see Moving and tell us about a change.

-These council tax contact details are for Worthing residents only.
+These council tax contact details are for Worthing residents.
 Adur residents should use the CenSus Partnership's website for council tax information.
 To find out whether you are an Adur or Worthing resident, please set your location.

 Adur & Worthing Councils,